promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% endtip %}

 # Primaries Space Distribution
-By default, when running GSCs on multiple machines and deploying a space with backups, GigaSpaces tries to provision primary spaces to all available GSCs across all the machines.
+By default, when running GSCs on multiple machines and deploying a space with backups, XAP tries to provision primary spaces to all available GSCs across all the machines.
 The `max-instances-per-vm` and the `max-instances-per-machine` deploy parameters should be set when deploying your Data-Grid, to determine how the deployed Processing Unit (e.g. space) is provisioned into the different running GSCs.

-Without setting the `max-instances-per-vm` and the `max-instances-per-machine`, GigaSpaces might provision a primary and a backup instance of the same partition into GSCs running on the same physical machine.
+Without setting the `max-instances-per-vm` and the `max-instances-per-machine`, XAP might provision a primary and a backup instance of the same partition into GSCs running on the same physical machine.
 To avoid this behavior, you should set the `max-instances-per-vm=1` and the `max-instances-per-machine=1`.
 This makes sure that the primary and backup instances of the same partition are provisioned into different GSCs running on different machines.
 If there is one machine running GSCs and `max-instances-per-machine=1`, **backup instances are not provisioned**.

 Here is an example of how you should deploy a Data-Grid with 4 partitions, with a backup per partition (total of 8 spaces), where you have 2 spaces per GSC, and the primary and backup are not running on the same box (even when you have other GSCs running):